cedar-technologies/CryptoApi/README.md

 ## Overview

-CryptoShare is a C# collection of adapters for cryptocurrency exchanges.
+CryptoSharp is a C# collection of adapters for cryptocurrency exchanges.

 ## Features